IdkGoodName/SEmbeds/README.md

 # SEmbeds

 ReGuilded addon for creating and sending custom embeds!
-Works on messages, forum threads, forum replies, documents, anywhere.
+Works on messages, forum threads, forum replies, documents and anywhere else.

+Use it for flows or cool-looking information.

 > **NOTE:** ReGuilded 0.0.4 or above is required.